 When you pay the costs to play a character, NōBot, or vehicle, choose one of two places where that character, NōBot, or vehicle will enter play.
-You may play it at a target site in play.
-It must have at least one energy

-You may play it at a target site in play.
-It must have at least one energy icon on your side of it, unless you already have another character, NoBot, or vehicle at that site.
+You may play it at a site in play.
+It must have at least one energy icon on your side of it, unless you already have another character, NōBot, or vehicle at that site.

-You may play it at a target sector, aboard (stacked beneath) one of your target ships.
-Each ship lists a capacity, the maximum number of characters, NōBots, and/or vehicles that ship can carry.
+You may play it at a sector, aboard (stacked beneath) one of your ships.
+Each ship lists a capacity, the maximum number of characters, NoBots, and/or vehicles that ship can carry.